krakend/krakend-documentation/backends/martian.md

 }
 {{< /highlight >}}

+## Connecting to Basic Auth (user/pass) backends
+Sometimes your backends are protected, and you need KrakenD to provide a user and password to connect.
+The basic authentication requires you to provide a header with the form `Authorization: Basic <credentials>`.
+The credentials are the concatenation of the username and password using a colon `:` in base64.

+For instance, if your username is `user` and your password `pa55w0rd`, you should generate the base64 as follows:

+{{< terminal title="Term" >}}
+echo -n "user:pa55w0rd" | base64
+dXNlcjpwYTU1dzByZA==
+{{< /terminal >}}

+When using `echo`, make sure to add the `-n` option to avoid the final line break from being encoded.
+You can test if the connection succeeds now with:

+{{< terminal title="Term" >}}
+curl -i https://yourapi --header 'Authorization: Basic dXNlcjpwYTU1dzByZA=='
+{{< /terminal >}}

+If the connection works, it means that your credentials are correct, and you can add the resulting base64 string `dXNlcjpwYTU1dzByZA==` to the Martian modifier right before connecting to your `backend`:

+{{< highlight json >}}
+{
+    "url_pattern": "/protected",
+    "extra_config": {
+        "modifier/martian": {
+            "header.Modifier": {
+              "scope": ["request"],
+              "name": "Authorization",
+              "value": "Basic dXNlcjpwYTU1dzByZA=="
+            }
+        }
+    }
+}
+{{< /highlight >}}

+With the configuration above, whenever a request is made to the backend, the `Authorization` header is added automatically.

+For more complex examples of authentication using Martian, see the example [Adding automatic API authentication](/blog/website-development-as-a-sysadmin/)

-## All Martian modifiers, verifiers and filters
+## All Martian modifiers, verifiers, and filters
-The Martian library comes with [+25 modifiers](https://github.com/google/martian) you can use, we are not listing all the options in the documentation.
+The Martian library comes with [+25 modifiers](https://github.com/google/martian) you can use.
+We are not listing all the options in the documentation.
 Instead, we provided the modifiers that are key when using Martian.

-For the complete list of modifiers and usage see [Google's Martian repository](https://github.com/google/martian).
+For the complete list of modifiers and usage, see [Google's Martian repository](https://github.com/google/martian).
 These are the packages included in KrakenD-CE:

 - [github.com/google/martian/body](https://github.com/google/martian/tree/master/body)
 - [github.com/google/martian/cookie](https://github.com/google/martian/tree/master/cookie)